 The PAU Survey

 The PAU Survey at the William Herschel Telescope at La Palma Observatory fills the niche between spectroscopic and imaging galaxy surveys by taking deep images in 40 narrow passbands.
-This provides low-resolution spectra for all objects in the field of view, which our survey team uses to explore the galaxy-dark matter connection and help calibrate larger cosmology surveys.
+This provides low-resolution spectra for all objects in the field of view, which our survey team uses to explore the galaxy-dark matter connection and to help calibrate larger cosmology surveys.